 Some firefighting foams contain PFAS, scientifically referred to as per- and polyfluoroalkyl substances.
 PFAS may pose a risk to human health.
 Firefighting foam with PFAS can get into water and contaminate water in wells and drinking water supplies, as well as expose firefighters and others to the toxic foam.

 There are two major types of firefighting foam, Class A and Class B. Class A foams are used to extinguish fires caused by wood, paper, and plants.
 Class A foams generally do not contain PFAS.
 Class B foams are used to put out fires caused by flammable liquids like gasoline, oil, and jet fuel.
 Class B foams can be divided into two categories, fluorinated foams and fluorine-free foams.
 Fluorinated foams contain PFAS, and fluorine-free foams do not.
 Many Class B foams are aqueous film-forming foams, or AFFF.
 All AFFF foams contain PFAS chemicals.

 What are the next steps if we think firefighting foam with these chemicals was released into the environment?

-If you believe AFFF was released into the environment during training or fire suppression, you may want to determine the extent of contamination.
-You can work with your water provider and local public health agency to develop a sampling plan to test and investigate whether PFAS have entered drinking water supplies near your facility.
+If you believe a fire department may have used firefighting foam with these chemicals during training or fire suppression, you may want to determine the extent of contamination.
+You can work with your water provider and local public health agency to develop a sampling plan to test and investigate whether PFAS entered drinking water supplies.